Email: info@suzandy.co.uk

 Fractionally thinner cane is bent double and a little glue applied before inserting in the holes to give the appearance of couching.

 This is the outside of the chair, you may be able to see that there is another layer of cane on the inside of the arm.
 This is 'double caning'.
-As with blind caning, it is only found on very high quality furniture.
+As with blind caning, it tends to be found on very high quality furniture.

 This desk chair is made by Mellier, who made much of the furniture on the Muritania.